darealshinji/gendlopen/README.md

 `./configure && make && make test`

-On Windows you can simply run `nmake`
+On Windows you can run `nmake -f NMakefile`

 To cross-compiling with MinGW and clang-cl:
 ``` sh